outoflaksh/isAdult/README.md

 Make sure to have Python, Redis, and Docker installed on your system.

 Clone the repo, install the dependencies, and then start the FastAPI server 🎈

+Oh, and make sure to get your TMDB API key and add it to a `.env` file at the root directory under the key `TMDB_API_KEY`